Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Experiments

 \subsection{Experimental Results}

-\paragraph{Web agents (ChatGPT 5.1 Pro vs. Claude Sonnet 4.5).} As shown in Figure~\ref{fig:intro_acc} and Table~\ref{tab:eval_results}, ChatGPT 5.1 Pro achieves the best overall pass rates on \textsc{Finch}.
+\paragraph{Product-side agents (ChatGPT 5.1 Pro vs. Claude Opus/Sonnet 4.5).} As shown in Figure~\ref{fig:intro_acc} and Table~\ref{tab:eval_results}, ChatGPT~5.1~Pro and Claude Opus~4.5 achieve the strongest overall pass rates on \textsc{Finch}.
 Their advantage largely comes from rich interactive affordances: they can iteratively inspect spreadsheets, revise intermediate states, and recover from partial errors over many tool calls.
-However, it solves fewer than 40\% of the \textsc{Finch} workflows, suggesting that real-world finance and accounting work remains far from ``solved'' even for frontier agents.
+However, they solve fewer than 50\% of the \textsc{Finch} workflows, suggesting that real-world finance and accounting work remains far from ``solved'' even for frontier agents.
 The detailed analysis in Figure~\ref{fig:task_breakdown} further highlights that long-horizon composition is a key bottleneck: when a workflow contains more than two tasks, the pass rate drops sharply---GPT 5.1 Pro decreases from 44.3\% (workflows with $\leq 2$ tasks) to 23.5\% (workflows with $>2$ tasks), and Claude Sonnet 4.5 decreases from 30.3\% to 11.8\%.
 This indicates that error accumulation across steps and missing intermediate affordances disproportionately hurt multi-step execution.

 Pass rate also varies substantially by task type (Figure~\ref{fig:task_breakdown}).
 Data Entry / Import and Structuring / Formatting are consistently among the most challenging categories, which aligns with \textsc{Finch} spreadsheets exhibiting messy layouts, irregular tables, and nontrivial structural constraints.
 Moreover, Data Entry / Import workflows are frequently entangled with web search or PDF parsing, introducing multimodal dependencies that amplify failure modes.
 Notably, Translation---a task where modern LLMs typically excel in standard NLP settings---performs surprisingly poorly in \textsc{Finch}.
 In finance-heavy tables, translation can easily distort or drop critical structure and layout cues (e.g., header hierarchies, row/column alignment), and large grids make omissions more likely, leading to systematic failures.
 Detailed error analysis can be found in Section~\ref{sec:error}.